A Special Update

 Additional guidelines have been implemented for your protection, including:

 - All clients/caregivers must complete a Risk Assessment prior to returning to DayAway.

 - SRA reserves the right to request that program participants provide clearance from their physician prior to returning to the program.

-- SRA will maintain daily documentation of staff and participant temperatures, which will be taken upon arrival and throughout the day as need
+- SRA will maintain daily documentation of staff and participant temperatures, which will be taken upon arrival and throughout the day as needed.

-- All persons will be excluded from participation or facility access if expressing symptoms, as stated incurrent Department of Health and Center for Disease Control guid
+- All persons will be excluded from participation or facility access if expressing symptoms, as stated in current Department of Health and Center for Disease Control guidelines.

 - All clients who can tolerate wearing face masks will be asked to do so.
 All staff and visitors are required to wear a face mask.
 Extra sanitation protocols are also in place.